colugo/docs.jargon.sh/pages/data_definitions.md

 - **[oas.writeOnly]=true** - adds the 'writeOnly=true' to this property in an OpenAPI specification
 - **[oas.queryParamName]=x** - sets the name of this property, when used as an API query parameter.
 - **[oas.compoundKeyName]=x** - changes the name of the compound key, if this class has multiple identifiers.
-- **[oas.abstract]=true** - If this is a super class, replaces the schema content with oneOf for each of the subClasses.
 - **[oas.securityScopeAcronym]=xx** - Creates a security scope for this resource, using the provided acronym.
 - **[oas.x-enum-descriptions]=name** - if this property uses a Code Table, this allows you to select the column name to use in OpenAPI specifications for the x-enum-descriptions property